 Fly-posting is illegal temporary advertising and generally taken to be the 'display of advertising material on buildings and street furniture without the consent of the owner'.

-There are certain local events that do not need advertisement consent and they are those that are organised for social, recreational or religious purposes such as amateur dramatic plays, Parent-Teacher Association fetes, church bazaars but not sporting events of a commercial nature.
+There are certain local events that do not need advertisement consent and they are those that are organised for social, recreational or religious purposes.
+For example, amateur dramatic plays, Parent-Teacher Association fetes, church bazaars but not sporting events of a commercial nature.
 However all such advertising must have the permission of the landowners, including on the highway.
-For guidance on these events please read Fly Posting Guidelines for Charitable Groups [19kb]
+For guidance on these events please read

 What You Can Do About Fly-posting

-If you are concerned about fly-posting in the District then please contact us by using our online form or by email, telephone, post and measures will be put in place to deal with the matter.
+If you are concerned about fly-posting in the District then please contact us by either using our online form, by email, by telephone or by post and measures will be put in place to deal with the matter.